EpicEricEE/typst-equate/src/equate.typ

 // Element function for a counter update.
 #let counter-update = counter(math.equation).update(1).func()

-// Sub-numbering state.
+// State for tracking the sub-numbering property.
-#let state = state("equate/sub-numbering", false)
+#let sub-numbering-state = state("equate/sub-numbering", false)

+// State for tracking whether we're in a shared alignment block.
+#let share-align-state = state("equate/share-align", false)

 // Show rule necessary for referencing equation lines, as the number is not
 // stored in a counter, but as metadata in a figure.